On the set of normalized dilatations of fully-punctured pseudo-Anosov maps: Introduction

-\textbf{Minimum dilatation problem.} What is the minimum dilatation $\delta_{g,s}$ among all pseudo-Anosov maps defined on a given surface $S_{g,s}$ with genus $g$ and $s$ punctures?
+\begin{quest}[Minimum dilatation problem] What is the minimum dilatation $\delta_{g,s}$ among all pseudo-Anosov maps defined on a given surface $S_{g,s}$ with genus $g$ and $s$ punctures? \end{quest}

-This problem has been studied since at least \cite{Pen91}, but so far it has only been solved for a handful of surfaces with small values of $g$ and $s$.
+\Cref{quest:mindil} has been studied since at least \cite{Pen91}, but so far it has only been solved for a handful of surfaces with small values of $g$ and $s$.
 We refer to \cite{LT11a} and \cite{LT11b} for details and references.
-We remark that between these known values and some upper bounds (see, for example, \cite{Hir10}, \cite{AD10}, \cite{KT13}), the pattern of these minimum dilatations seem to be very erratic, and it is not even clear what a good set of conjectural values should be.
+We remark that between these known values and some upper bounds (see, for example, \cite{Hir10}, \cite{AD10}, \cite{KT13}), the pattern of these minimum dilatations seem erratic, and it is not even clear what a good set of conjectural values should be.

 The situation becomes simpler if instead of asking for the minimum dilatation on specific surfaces, one considers the asymptotics of these minimum dilatations.
 In particular we have the following well-known conjecture by Hironaka.
 See also \cite[P.44 Question]{McM00}.